MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-in-polygon-function.md

 > [!TIP]
 > * Using literal polygons may result in better performance.
-> * If you want to know if any of the polygons contains a point, fold the collection of polygons into one multipolygon and query it.
+> * If you want to know if any of the polygons contains a point, try the following steps: Fold the collection of polygons into one multipolygon.
+Then query this multipolygon.
+This may improve performance.
 See the example below.

 **Examples**